 Explore Commercial PACE (Property Assessment Clean Energy) program for municipalities and other programs to elevate, such as bonding to support a statewide Tariffed On-Bill Finance Pilot and funding for a revolving loan fund for Public-Serving Institutions with retrofits.
 There may also be a need to continue providing the funding to support interest rate buydown (IRB) in EVT’s Home Energy Loan and Business Energy Loan programs.

-Create new educational programs so existing energy efficiency, electrification, and utility upgrade programs may increase their public education and outreach.
+Create new educational programs to increase public outreach for existing energy efficiency, electrification, and utility upgrade programs.

 The Public Service Department should ensure that all utilities provide similar opportunities for all customers (rebates, incentives) to encourage fossil fuel reduction, electrification, and energy savings.